7 Best Practices for Better Customer Service

 4. Implement Omnichannel Communication

 We exist in a digital age where customers expect omnichannel communication with businesses.
-Customers want the flexibility to communicate with customer service teams not only through traditional methods like phone and email, but also through more contemporary channels, like social media and live chats.
+Customers want the flexibility to communicate with customer service teams through traditional methods like phone and email and more contemporary channels, like social media and live chats.

 By implementing omnichannel technology and training your team on how to use and communicate effectively through each channel, you demonstrate your commitment to best customer service practices.